 Habitat and Ecology

-It does not occur in any protected areas, and there is an urgent need for the protection of forest habitats of the Sierra de Juarez.
-This species is listed as "Threatened" (Amenazada) by the Mexican government.
+There is an urgent need for the protection of forest habitats of the Sierra de Juárez.

 Red List Status

-This form represents a species complex and is in need of taxonomic revision (G. Parra-Olea and D Wake pers. comm.).
+This form represents a species complex and is in need of taxonomic revision (G. Parra-Olea and D. Wake pers. comm.).

 IUCN SSC Amphibian Specialist Group 2016.
 Pseudoeurycea cochranae.
 The IUCN Red List of Threatened Species 2016: e.T59374A53981674. http://dx.doi.org/10.2305/IUCN.UK.2016-3.RLTS.T59374A53981674.en